 HYDROMORPHONE - INJECTION

 COMMON BRAND NAME(S): Dilaudid, Dilaudid HP

 WARNING: This medication comes in several strengths.
 Be sure you are using the correct strength.
 The higher strength product should only be used if you have been using narcotic pain medications for a long time.
 Use of the higher strength medication by someone who is not regularly using narcotic pain relievers can cause very serious (possibly fatal) breathing problems.

 Hydromorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you use the wrong dose/strength, or if you use it along with alcohol or other drugs that might affect breathing.
 Be sure you know how to use hydromorphone and what other drugs you should avoid taking with it.
 (See also Drug Interactions section.)
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency help right away.

 USES: This medication is used to relieve moderate to severe pain.
 Hydromorphone is a narcotic pain reliever.
 It acts on certain centers in the brain to give you pain relief.